nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 - File paths are relative to the Snakefile
 - Run your workflow from where your Snakefile is
 - Visualise your workflow by creating a DAG (directed acyclic graph), a rulegraph or filegraph
-- Use conda to install software in your workflow
+- Use conda to install software in your workflow - this improves reproducibility and portability
 - Snakemake is lazy...
   - It will only do something if it hasn't already done it
   - It will pick up where it left off, rather than run the whole workflow again